sajato/logw/README.md

 // Log a simple message with parameters Logw.info("This message is logged to {}", "INFO");

-// If you have a complex parameter or need to compute something, us lambdas.
+// If you have a complex parameter or need to compute something, use lambdas.
-// The lambda expression is only evaluated iff the message would be logged Logw.trace("This message is logged to {}", () -> reallyComplexComputation());
+// The lambda expression is only evaluated iff the message will be logged Logw.trace("This message is logged to {}", () -> reallyComplexComputation());
 ```